drakefys2019/labs/_projects/lab2/lab2.md

 : ![Audio Log 1](captures/audio_log_1.jpg#audio_log)

 ### Catching Reflected Light
-As you traverse the desert ruins, consider how reflected light plays a role in solving this area's puzzles.
+As you traverse the desert ruins, consider how the Sun reflects brightly off various surfaces.
+Does this effect play a role in an of this area's puzzles?

 <span style="color: blue"></span>